edgreen72/bio-handy/README.md

 # bio-handy
 This repo contains random scripts for doing things that are occassionally useful in sequence and genome analysis.
+A short description can be had by running the programs without arguments.

 ## MiSeqRunCheck.pl
 ```